 In the interest of full disclosure, nobody asked us most of the questions that follow.
 We honestly just felt more comfortable providing you the following information in a Q-and-A format.

 Q: What is OneUpMe?

-A: OneUpMe is website that fosters creativity and abstract thinking through a variety of wordplay games.
-The idea is to one-up everyone else by coming up with a unique and creative post that follows the rules of the game that you are playing.
-WARNING: We are told that these games can be addicting.Q: What should the game forums be used for?
+A: OneUpMe is website that fosters creativity and abstract thinking through a variety of creative challenges.
+The idea is to "one-up" other players by submitting a unique and creative response that follows the rules of the game or challenge that you are playing.
+WARNING: We are told that these games can be addicting.

-A:The forum is where you will meet a lot of people that you find yourself voting for.
-You will find a lot of them to be very nice, interesting people.
-Each game has its own forum.
-There are fun discussions, side games, and puns galore on the forums.
-There are no real rules in the forum except don't be inflammatory or vicious to other people.
-Specific complaints about the game should be sent to firstname.lastname@example.org.
+With fun threads, side games, and puns galore, there are no real rules in game forums except don't be inflammatory or vicious to other people.
+Specific complaints about the game should be posted to site feedback or be sent to firstname.lastname@example.org.
 This is the Internet, but we're all still people.
-Let's play nice.Q: How long has the site been around?
+Let's play nice.

 A: Yes, you need to have a Facebook account in order to play the games- it is how you log in to the site.